devleaks/cockpitdecks-docs/docs/Extending/Internals/Observables.md

 Observables are data that is constantly monitored.
-When the data matches some criteria, a list of actions or commands is executed.
+When the data matches a criteria, a list of actions or commands is executed.

 For people familiar with the concept, it can be considered a *if-this-then-that* instruction.
 For example: If the weather data from the simulator indicates rain is falling on the aircraft, we can set the windshield wipers automatically.